Gingerbreadfork/tron-goblin-node/README.md

 Rust with byte-exact database and wire compatibility as a stated goal.

-> **Status: pre-release, experimental.** The protocol stack syncs
+> **Status: pre-release, experimental.** Pointed at public mainnet from
+> a java-tron RocksDB snapshot, it catches up a multi-day backlog, holds
-> blocks from live mainnet peers and applies them into RocksDB
+> the live tip, and applies real blocks into RocksDB chainbase state —
+> and the block hashes it computes from its own executed state match the
+> canonical chain block-for-block.
+Transactions run through an optional
+> **Block-STM** parallel executor that stays byte-identical to the serial
-> chainbase state, and rebuilds head state on a fork-switch
+> path, and it rebuilds head state on a fork-switch (reorg-driven
-> (reorg-driven rollback).
-Full state-exactness parity with java-tron,
+> rollback).
+Still open: full *state*-exactness across every edge case
+> (block headers carry no state root, so that's verified separately by
-> long-running mainnet soak, and a few smaller polish items still need
+> RPC reads — see below), long-running mainnet soak, and assorted polish.
-> work.
-See
-> [Status](#status) below for specifics.
+> See [Status](#status) for specifics.
 This is **not** a drop-in
-> production replacement for java-tron today — though that is the
+> production replacement for java-tron today — though that is the goal.
-> goal.

 ## What this is